katrinafu124714/DECO1800-Team7/README.md

 ## API queries:
-Specific animal information are queried from Queensland WildNet API location information (animal sightings) are queried from Atals of Living Australia (these information are projected onto the map).
+* Specific animal information are queried from Queensland WildNet API
+* location information (animal sightings) are queried from Atals of Living Australia (these information are projected onto the map).
-Specie image is retrieved from Wikipedia API.
+* Specie image is retrieved from Wikipedia API.

 ## Server side language jsutification:
 PHP is used to dynamically generate content from queried information.
 If we were to used HTML to build a static website, there would be over 200 static pages.

-## Motivation:
+## Deisign considerations?

+## why use these interactions ?

+## why php over javascript ?

+## how do you justify using server side language over client side language